Site icon Our Breathing Planet

 Green Iguana Distribution, Habitat, and Ecology

 The deceptively-named Green Iguana evolved as endemic to a surprisingly large swathe of the earth’s surface.
-The full extent of that zone of habitation might come as a shock to some people, though.
-It mainly lives in all of Central America and part of South America.
+The full extent of that native zone of habitation might come as a shock to some people, though.
+That’s because it mainly lives in all of Central America and part of South America.

-This reptile displays decidedly strong preferences regarding its choice of habitat type.
-It primarily prefers to inhabit regions of humid, tropical rainforests.
+This breathtaking creation of Nature displays decidedly strong preferences regarding its choice of habitat type.
+It primarily prefers to inhabit regions consisting of humid, tropical rainforests.
 The creature also manifests favoritism for areas situated in close proximity to abundant water sources.

-Just like many other iguanas around the globe, this wonder of Nature also developed as primarily arboreal in nature.
-Descending to the ground occurs infrequently.
+Just like many other iguanas around the globe, this wonder of countless ages of evolution also developed as primarily arboreal in nature.
+Descending to the ground therefore occurs infrequently.
 It thus spends the vast majority of its time in the dense canopy of the ecosystems it inhabits.

-The marvelous Green Iguana additionally developed as diurnal in behavior.
-In terms of dietary preferences, it feeds principally as a herbivore.
-The majority of its diet consists of various fruit, flowers, and leaves.
+The marvelous Green Iguana additionally developed as diurnal in terms of its behavior.
+For its dietary preferences, it feeds principally as a herbivore.
+The majority of that fare consists of various local fruit, flowers, and leaves.
 The occasional small invertebrate augments this, though.

-Following mating, the female usually lays between 20 – 71 eggs in a burrow.
+Following mating, the female usually lays anywhere between 20 – 71 eggs in a burrow.
 Amazingly, she generally ignores the eggs completely once she has completed the process.
 Incubation typically requires 10 – 15 weeks.
-Hatchlings tend to stay together about one year.
+Hatchlings tend to stay together in a group for about an entire year.

 Species Sharing Its Range

-Check out our other articles on 3 Surprising South American Moths, Eastern Gray Squirrel, Cumberland Falls, Purple Frog, Appalachian Avens, Spiny Butterfly Ray, Indian Vulture
+Check out our other articles on 3 Surprising South American Moths, Eastern Gray Squirrel, Cumberland Falls, Purple Frog, Appalachian Avens, Spiny Butterfly Ray, Indian Vulture, Evening Cicada

 Exit mobile version